inthelovedotorg/LoveStatus/README.md

 - channelId: The ID of the voice channel whose status you want to change.

 - status (optional): The custom status message you want to set for the voice channel.
-If not provided, the default status ("In Love Status") will be used.
+If not provided, the default status ("In Love") will be used.

 - Returns a promise that resolves when the status is successfully updated, or throws an error if something goes wrong.